rancher/docs/content/rancher/v2.x/en/cluster-provisioning/imported-clusters/_index.md

 The **concurrency** is the maximum number of nodes that are permitted to be unavailable during an upgrade.
 If number of unavailable nodes is larger than the **concurrency,** the upgrade will fail.
 If an upgrade fails, you may need to repair or remove failed nodes before the upgrade can succeed.

-- **Server concurrency:** The maximum number of server nodes to upgrade at a single time; also the maximum unavailable server nodes
+- **Controlplane concurrency:** The maximum number of server nodes to upgrade at a single time; also the maximum unavailable server nodes
 - **Worker concurrency:** The maximum number worker nodes to upgrade at the same time; also the maximum unavailable worker nodes

 In the K3s documentation, controlplane nodes are called server nodes.
 These nodes run the Kubernetes master, which maintains the desired state of the cluster.
 In K3s, these controlplane nodes have the capability to have workloads scheduled to them by default.